apocalyptech/exordium/docs/index.rst

 ------------

 Exordium is a read-only web-based music library system for Django.
-Exordium will read mp3, ogg vorbus, ogg opus, and m4a files from the host filesystem and provide an online interface to browse, download (as zipfiles or otherwise), and stream.
+Exordium will read mp3, ogg vorbis, ogg opus, and m4a files from the host filesystem and provide an online interface to browse, download (as zipfiles or otherwise), and stream.